 Climate Control component covers the responsibilities of obtaining the current target temperature and maintaining it.
 This is the only component that interfaces with controlblock.lib library.
 The functions from this library are used to operate the different appliances (the complete list of the functions can be found in Appendix A).
-Climate Control depends on two interfaces provided by the Services component and provides only one interface.
+Climate Control depends on one interface and provides one interface.
 Climate Control depends on: